Digital convenience has raised the bar in private banking, but trust is still won in the moments where a client needs calm, context, and judgement.

 Digital First, Then Human Follow-Up

-Dom describes the need to communicate quickly through digital channels when market-moving events land, then follow those messages with calls.
+When market-moving events land, firms need to communicate quickly through digital channels, then follow those messages with calls.

 Digital gets the initial message out fast, while human conversation allows advisers to handle nuance, questions, and emotional temperature.